Kivooeo/eval/README.md

 assert_eq!(eval("(2 + 2) * 2"), 8);
 ```

-so here we can see how'd i see this work
+so here we can see how'd I see this work